MMpan168/mpanmall-vue/README.md

 ## mpanmall-vue
-- mpanmall-vue project is developed based on vue, element-ui and open source framework，it provides front end user interface for admin users to manage MPan Mall back end system such as product management system, order management system etc.
+- mpanmall-vue is developed based on vue, element-ui and open source framework.
+It provides a front end user interface for admin users to manage MPan Mall back end system such as product management system and order management system.
-- Frontend-Backend Separation，communicate via token, services can be deployed independently
+- Frontend service and backend service developed independently，communicate via token, services can be deployed independently
-- Product management system: admin users can manage the entire lifecycle of products such as customize product classification and product catalog
+- Product management system: Admin users can manage the entire lifecycle of products such as customizing product classification and product catalog
-- Order management system: support order creation, processing, fulfillment, and tracking
+- Order management system: Support order creation, processing, fulfillment, and tracking
-- Warehouse management system:  inventory control, order fulfillment, and warehouse logistics
+- Warehouse management system: Support inventory control, order fulfillment, and warehouse logistics